Will A Lash Lift Ruin My Lashes?

 To be completely honest, once in a blue moon, treatments can go wrong, but this being said, there are things we can look out for and know about when going into the treatment:

-An inexperienced technician
+An inexperienced beauty therapist

 Unfortunately, you may book a technician without knowing how much experience they have.
-An inexperienced technician can completely transform the experience from good to bad.
+An inexperienced therapist can completely transform the experience from good to bad.
 Out of all the treatments, a lash lift especially needs someone who knows what they are doing as the work is carried out around your eye.
 One slip up may cause more harm than good.

 An allergic reaction to the perming solution